February 24, 2021 | Authored by: Vivian Xie

 Five growth strategies for restaurant subscriptions

 The pandemic has reshaped the economy in a litany of ways.
 Of all the sectors hit hardest, the restaurant industry has had perhaps the roughest go, having to deal with service and health restrictions that inhibit revenue flow.
-Restaurants and eateries have been looking to deliveries, take-out, and subscriptions to fill the gaps where indoor service isn't possible.
+Restaurants and eateries have been looking for deliveries, take-out, and subscriptions to fill the gaps where indoor service isn't possible.
 Subscriptions could provide a multitude of ways for restaurants to survive the pandemic by generating a reliable, somewhat fixed, recurring source of income.
-These profit margins can help balance cashflow for restaurants and help them reach new consumer segments.
+These profit margins can help balance the cash flow of restaurants and help them reach new consumer segments.

 Consumer demand exists for restaurant subscriptions

 In a typical restaurant subscription, subscribers pay a flat monthly fee instead of one-time charges for their meals.
 Such a subscription model has obvious advantages for those running an eatery, assuming that consumer demand does not fluctuate too much.
 It appears that such demand is in fact steady.
-In a survey of NYC residents by PropertyNest, it found that 55% would be willing to pay a monthly fee for a restaurant subscription service.
+A survey of NYC residents by PropertyNest found that 55% would be willing to pay a monthly fee for a restaurant subscription service.

 So why has the demand for restaurant-quality productions stayed somewhat consistent even amidst an economic downturn?
 Restaurant subscriptions are popular with foodies and non-foodies alike for a few reasons:

 - Subscriptions help consumers adjust to the new normal when dining-in is scaled down or disallowed by introducing lack-of-time restrictions, variety, and options for purchasing and consuming.
 Subscriptions also allow eaters to be flexible post-pandemic, adding more options for delivery and consumption into their lives that deliver value no matter the health and economic climate.